jmhodges/build_cassandra/README.md

 That runs the command set in doit with the `JAVA_HOME` and `PATH` set appropriately.

+    rake clean

+This just runs `ant clean` in the Cassandra codebase.

     rake clobber

-This cleans out the Cassandra build, and removes the data stuff under the `data` directory.
+This cleans out the Cassandra build via `ant clean`, and removes the data stuff under the `data` directory.

     rake rebuild